koriym/BEAR.Ace/README.md

 edit();
 -------------------
-You can see file content in an editor in the edit function.
-Specify the object or file path in the argument.
+You can also view file content in the editor by using the edit function.
+Just specify the object or file path in the argument.

 ```php
 $file = __DIR__ . 'file.php';